lmolkova/maven-compile-only/README.md

 [main] INFO io.maven_compile_only.library.TestClass - Doing something
 ```

-We have absolutely optional dependency.
+See, we have an absolutely optional dependency now.

 ### Alternatives to this approach